 The \$9.8 million of nonperforming loans as of December 31, 2022 had individually evaluated allowances of \$3.3 million, compared to \$13.4 million of nonperforming loans with individually evaluated allowances of \$2.8 million as of December 31, 2021.
 The allowance for collateral-dependent loans is calculated as the difference between the outstanding loan balance and the value of the collateral as determined by recent appraisals less estimated costs to sell.
-The allowance for collateral-dependent loans varies based on the collateral coverage of the loan at the time of designation as nonperforming.
+The allowance for collateral-dependent loans at the time of designation as nonperforming.
 We continue to monitor the collateral coverage on these loans on a quarterly basis, based on recent appraisals, and adjust the allowance accordingly.